leo-le-07/cds-chat/README.md

 The following **additional** features are implemented:

+* [x] You can send many messages in the one time.
+The recipient will be see the number of messages he/she doesn't read.
+* [x] When the conversation dialog so long, it can scroll bottom automatically.
+I think it's a good UX for users
 * [x] I use ActionCable to create a unique channel for 2 users for chatting.
 This feature requires redis installation.
 However, I can't verify my credit account on heroku so I can't install **redistogo** addon.
 In the end of the day, it only works on my local machine :)
 * [x] I think it becomes a chat app better when I merge the incoming and sent messages in to one page